 Keep yourself hydrated by drinking plenty of fluids, especially water or juice.
 Although you may not be thirsty, your body may still be in need of hydration so try to keep a water bottle with you everywhere you go.
 When it’s exceptionally hot, especially during mid-day, stay away from drinks with alcohol or caffeine because they can contribute to dehydration.

-To make sure your air conditioner is in good working order and is ready to keep your family cool in the event of an emergency, call R & M Climate Control Service Experts Heating & Air Conditioning.
+To make sure your air conditioner is in good working order and is ready to keep your family cool in the event of an emergency, call R & M Climate Control Service Experts.
 We are available around the clock so whenever you need us, we’re there for you.